-There are umpteen reasons to why we reach out to grab an energy drink.
-What we don’t realise is that an energy drink has at least five times more caffeine than coffee.
-The energy boosts they give us is fleeting and passes soon.
+There are umpteen reasons why we reach out to grab an energy drink.
+What we don’t realize is that an energy drink has at least five times more caffeine than coffee.
+The energy boosts they give us are fleeting and pass soon.
 But these are not without side effects namely irritability, palpitations, increased heartbeats and nervousness.
 These drinks also contain very high levels of taurine – a stimulant for the central nervous system and 50 gms of sugar per can/bottle.
 The sweet juice or aerated drink will spike your blood sugar levels, give you an energy rush but crash soon, leaving you tired and dizzy.

 Health Tip #6 Feeling bloated?
 Drink water.

 Raised your eyebrow, have you?
 Water and bloating go hand-in-hand, no?
 Not all the time.
-If you are someone who has a higher intake of fibre, then you need more water intake to make your body work more efficiently.
-Water blends in with fibre that is water soluble and converts it into a gel-like substance.
+If you are someone who has a higher intake of fiber, then you need more water intake to make your body work more efficiently.
+Water blends in with fiber that is water-soluble and converts it into a gel-like substance.
 This can affect the motility of the gut and help to reduce bloating.
 Also, dehydration can cause bloating as in the absence of adequate water, the water holds back the reserved liquid and makes one bloated.

 Health Tip #7 Say no to soda

 Drinking soda should be strictly prohibited if one wishes to lose weight.
 In fact, it should not be a part of any diet.
 A recent research study conducted at the John Hopkins Bloomberg School of Public Health revealed that adults who were obese and drank aerated beverages often consume more calories.
 Also, the idea of low sugar, sugar-free or low-fat means fewer calories, but that’s not true.
 In processed foods, when sugars are cut down, a replacement is added.